about

 // Current loop

-Current loop: bigger scope at work, sharper public tooling outside work, and cleaner systems at home.
+Current loop: bigger scope at work, sharper public tooling outside work, and more writing about what survives contact with real use.

 proof lives in /projects